shycopney44/W_S5M1_Project/README.md

 <details>
   <summary>Do I need to install libraries or add scripts to the HTML?</summary>

-No. Everything you need should be installed already, including Axios.
+No. Everything you need should be installed already.

 </details>